-More information about each section of Old Havana can be found in the corresponding post, by clicking on the link at the end of each segment.
+For more information each section of Old Havana can be found in the corresponding post, by clicking on the link at the end of each segment.

-We start our self-guided walking tour at Plaza del Cristo, since it is on the way from the city’s cheapest accommodation, Centro Havana.
+Let’s start our Havana walking tour at Plaza del Cristo, since it is on the way from the city’s cheapest accommodation in Centro Havana.

-Plaza del Cristo is Old Havana’s least visited plaza, thereby making it appealing.
+Plaza del Cristo is Old Havana’s least visited plaza, thereby making it an appealing start to our Havana walking tour.

 You won’t find large tour groups congregating around their guide, or tourists photo-bombing your picture.
 Instead, you will be able to take a few shots of the picturesque Parroquial del Santo Cristo del Buen Viaje in peace.

-Heading down Calle Brasil, you will come across the Museo de la Farmacia Habanera (Free).
+Heading down Calle Brasil, you will come across the Museo de la Farmacia Habanera (free) if you’re looking for what to do in Havana.

 Check out our post Plaza del Cristo and Around in Old Havana for more information.